Refined enumerations of alternating sign triangles: The structure of AS-trapezoids

 \begin{proof} We define an \emph{allowed position} for a $1$ in the $i$-th row of $A$ as a position such that the next non-zero entry below is negative or all entries below are $0$ and the label of the column corresponds to an element in $S$.
 Denote by $a_i$ the number of allowed positions for a $1$ in the $i$-th row.
-It follows that $a_1=1+m_1$.
-Since every $1$ (resp. $-1$) in the $i$-th row cancels out (resp. adds) an allowed position for a $1$ in the $(i+1)$-th row and there is one more $1$ than $-1$ in every row, the number of allowed positions in the central $l+2i-1$ columns of the $(i+1)$-th row is $a_i-1$.
-There are two new columns in row $i+1$ of which $m_{i+1}+1$ have a label corresponding to an element in $S$.
+By definition of $\M(S)$ we have $m_1= |\{-1,1\}\cap S|-1$.
+This implies that $m_1+1$ entries of the first row are in a column corresponding to an element in $S$, i.e., we obtain $a_1=m_1+1$.
+Since every $1$ (resp. $-1$) in the $i$-th row cancels out (resp. adds) an allowed position for a $1$ in the $(i+1)$-st row and there is one more $1$ than $-1$ in every row, the number of allowed positions in the central $l+2i-1$ columns of the $(i+1)$-st row is $a_i-1$.
+There are two new columns in row $i+1$ of which $|S\cap\{-i-1,i+1\}|=m_{i+1}+1$ have a label corresponding to an element in $S$.
 Hence we obtain $a_{i+1}=a_i+m_{i+1}$ and therefore

-We construct an $(n,l)$-AS-trapezoid $A^\prime$ with $\S(A^\prime)=S$ and a maximal number of $1$'s in a recursive manner.
-Place in the $i$-th row a $1$ in all allowed positions and put a $-1$ between the $1$ entries.
-Since the allowed positions are either the most left or right positions of a row or above a $-1$ from the row before, two allowed positions are by induction not direct neighbours.
-Therefore it is always possible to place a new row by the above algorithm.
-By the above formula there is only one allowed position in the top row.
-If there exists a column in $A^\prime$ with a $-1$ as first non-zero entry form top there would be a second allowed position in the top row.
+We construct an $(n,l)$-AS-trapezoid $A^\prime$ with $\S(A^\prime)=S$ and a maximal number of $1$s in a recursive manner.
+Place a $1$ in all allowed positions in the $i$-th row and put a $-1$ between the $1$ entries.
+This implies that in all columns the non-zero entries alternate.
+Since the allowed positions are either the leftmost or rightmost positions of a row or above a $-1$ from the row before, two allowed positions are by induction not direct neighbours.
+Therefore, the non-zero entries in each row are alternating.
+By the above formula, there is only one allowed position in the top row.
+If there exists a column in $A^\prime$ with a $-1$ as first non-zero entry from the top there would be a second allowed position in the top row, hence this cannot happen.
 An allowed position can appear in the central $l-1$ columns only above a $-1$.
-Hence the column-sum is for the central $l-1$ columns zero and the resulting array is an $(n,l)$-AS-trapezoid. \end{proof}
+Hence the column sum is zero for the central $l-1$ columns and the resulting array is an $(n,l)$-AS-trapezoid. \end{proof}